JoseAugustoValim/JoseAugustoValim/README.md

 Actually i'm working with FrontEnd developer.

-The technologies I'm most interested in are: Html, Css, Javascript and Drupal.
+The technologies I'm most interested in are: Html, Css, Javascript, Nodejs and React.

 Thanks for view! 🤗
 <div>